max-su/lol-chime/README.md

 Use
 --------
-Users can enter a summoner name, choose a region in an html form, and submit it and receive an audio notification when their friend finishes the game.
+Users can enter a summoner name, choose a region in an HTML form, and submit it and receive an audio notification when their friend finishes the game.

 Dependencies
 --------

-*   npm install dotenv `
+*   npm install dotenv
 *   npm install events
 *   npm install request
 *   npm install express